simonhuwiler/spyhide-report/README.md

 *Screenshot of maias [blog post](https://maia.crimew.gay/posts/fuckstalkerware-2/)*

 ## What data is available?
-The data published by maia at DDOS-Secrets contains data from 2015 to 2023:
+The data published by maia at DDoSecrets contains data from 2015 to 2023:

 * The backend of SpyHide, written in PHP
 * MySQL/MariaDB databases of the backend and old backups of them